bjpeixoto/fantasypunk/03-basic-moves.md

 If all statements are true, you should be able to do what you set out to without a roll.
 Discuss with the GM and your party members how you do the thing you want to.

-If two statement is true, take +1d6 forward.
+If two statements are true, take +1d6 forward.

 If one statement is true, make your move and roll the dice as usual.